English: Reading and Writing

 In order to achieve these reading aims for our children, we:

-To find out how we teach reading in each year group then read through the booklet we have produced as an English Team: (Reading at Whitehall: Our approaches to the teaching of reading fluency and comprehension).
+To find out how we teach reading in each year group then read through the booklet below: (Reading at Whitehall: Our approaches to the teaching of reading fluency and comprehension).

 Reading for Pleasure